Three Dead After Being Hit By Train In South London

 “Officers have delivered the sad news to one family that we believe one of the men was their son.
 We are still working to identify and locate the next of kin for the other two men.
 If you know who they are, please let us know.
 Our investigation is focusing on how and why the men came to be on the tracks in the early hours of this morning.”

-A well-known graffiti artist claims that the victims were well known in the graffiti community.
+A well-known graffiti artist claims that the victims were popular in the graffiti community.
 He described the area where their bodies were found.

 “It still has some of the oldest illegal graffiti in south London … a lot of names reaching back two decades.
 It leads into central London which increases the desirability for getting seen.”